matthistuff/buffer-node/README.md

 Buffer uses OAuth 2.0 for authorization.
 It is recommended to use a library such as [Passport](http://passportjs.org) to authorize and retrieve an access token for the user.

 ### API client creation
-When requiring the buffer-node module, a factory function for the API client will be returned.
+When requiring the buffer-node module, a factory function for the API client will be exposed.
 Simply pass an access token and the ready to use client will be returned.

 ```js
 var bufferAPI = require('buffer-node'),